nodejs/community-committee/README.md

 ## Governance and Current Members

 The Community Committee is an autonomous committee that collaborates alongside the [TSC] and whose governance was strongly influenced by the [TSC]'s example.
-See [GOVERNANCE.md](./GOVERNANCE.md) to learn more about the group's evolving structure and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance about the expectations for all contributors to this project.
+See [governance documentation](./governance) to learn more about the group's evolving structure and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance about the expectations for all contributors to this project.

 ### Community Committee Members
 * [AhmadAwais] – **Ahmad Awais** &lt;me@AhmadAwais.com&gt;